-The capital risk management policy remains unchanged from the 30 June 2019 Financial Report.
+The capital risk management policy remains unchanged from the 30 June 2020 Financial Report.
 The Consolidated Entity monitors capital on the basis of its working capital position (i.e. liquidity risk).
-The net working capital of the Consolidated Entity at 30 June 2020 was 931,577 (negative) (2019: \$4,506,118 negative as a result of classifying the loan from Aguis Finance as a current liability).
+The net working capital of the Consolidated Entity at 30 June 2021 was \$742,120 (positive) (2020: \$931,557 (negative) as a result of short term loans and other payables classified as current).